wiztoth/wiztoth/README.md

 ## Doing some magic ⚡️
 ### 👨🏻‍💻 About me:

-> 💼 Cybersecurity specialist in Access Management @ Minsait Cyber\
+> 💼 Cybersecurity Analyst in Access Management @ Minsait Cyber\
-🎹 Electronic Music and Techno Producer\
-🎲 Magic The Gathering and Boardgames player\
-👨🏻‍🍳 Foodie and food lover

  ✉️ ✨ Reach me there or by mail at samueleleone@hotmail.com
  ### 🌎 Social: